From low-rank retractions to dynamical low-rank approximation and back: DLRA algorithms and low-rank retractions

 A closed-form expression for the solution of this optimization problem for the case of $\mcal_r$ is established in \cite[\S 3.2]{absilOseledets} and is the output of Algorithm~\ref{alg:retractionORTHAsKLS}.
 In virtue of the analysis carried out in~\cite{projLikeRetractions}, the orthographic retraction is a second-order retraction.
 A remarkable property of the orthographic retraction is that its local inverse can be computed easily.
 As suggested by the construction illustrated in Figure~\ref{fig:orthographicRetr}, the inverse orthographic retraction is obtained by projecting the ambient space difference onto the tangent space, i.e.,

-This opens the possibility to use the inverse orthographic retraction in practical numerical procedures such as Hermite interpolation of a manifold curve~\cite{mySecondPaper} used in the definition of the Ralston-Hermite scheme in Section~\ref{ss:rh}.
+This opens the possibility to use the inverse orthographic retraction in practical numerical procedures such as Hermite interpolation of a manifold curve~\cite{mySecondPaper} used in the definition of the Projected Ralston--Hermite scheme in Section~\ref{ss:rh}.

 A careful inspection of the computations for the orthographic retraction reported in Algorithm~\ref{alg:retractionORTHAsKLS} reveals that it is identical to the update rule of the KLS scheme given in Algorithm~\ref{alg:retractionKLS}, up to the computation of $\Sigma_1$.
-Let us denote $\Sigma_1^{\mathrm{KLS}}$ and $\Sigma_1^{\mathrm{ORTH}}$ the quantities computed respectively at step 5 of Algorithm~\ref{alg:retractionKLS} and step 3 of Algorithm~\ref{alg:retractionORTHAsKLS}.
+Let $\Sigma_1^{\mathrm{KLS}}$ and $\Sigma_1^{\mathrm{ORTH}}$ denote the quantities computed respectively at step 5 of Algorithm~\ref{alg:retractionKLS} and step 3 of Algorithm~\ref{alg:retractionORTHAsKLS}.
 Note that $\Sigma_{1}^{\mathrm{ORTH}}$ can be rewritten without explicitly computing the factors $S_U$ and $S_V$.
 Using the relations

 with $L = U_1^\top U_0$, $R = V_1^\top V_0$ we evince that

 This highlights that the quantity $\Sigma_1$ computed in the KLS scheme and the orthographic retraction differ by